 - 2 Tsp Black Pepper

-Place 2 Tbsp oil in a large frying pan and heat to medium-high heat.
+Place 2 Tbsp oil and the duck fat in a large frying pan and heat to medium-high heat.

-Once the oil is hot, add ¼ cup scoops of the potato mixture to the frying pan in batches, pressing down with a spatula to flatten.
+Once the oil is hot, add the the potato mixture to the frying pan in batches, pressing down with a spatula to flatten.

 Cook each side for 2-3 minutes or until golden brown.